 Kenyan Sand Boa Enclosure

 The Kenyan sand boa is appealing to many keepers because of its minimal space requirements.
-Even the largest female Kenyan sand boa can be comfortably housed in a 10-gallon terrarium with a secure lid, or a similarly sized enclosure.
+Even the largest female Kenyan sand boa can be comfortably housed in a 10-gallon reptile terrarium with a secure lid, or a similarly sized enclosure.
 A plastic storage container of appropriate dimensions, along with air holes, will also work well in a heated shelving unit.
 The shelves must be tightly fitted with little room above the top of the individual container, because Kenyan sand boas can easily push the lid off of a plastic container.
 For reptile terrariums, you can use Zilla cage clips and locks to prevent escape.

-If a terrarium with a screen lid is used for the Kenyan sand boa, I advise using an undertank heating pad under one side of the cage (like the Zilla heat mat), left on 24/7, along with an incandescent overhead lamp during the day, to heat the air in the cage.
+If a terrarium with a screen lid is used for the Kenyan sand boa, I advise using an undertank heating pad under one side of the cage (like the Zilla heat mat), left on 24/7, along with an incandescent overhead lamp fixture during the day, to heat the air in the cage.
 The hotspot under the light should be approximately 95 degrees Fahrenheit and the cooler side of the enclosure should be around 80 degrees.
 A drop to the mid-70s at night is acceptable.
 This can be measured using reptile thermometers.